zulip/zulip/templates/zerver/help/create-a-stream.md

 You can optionally enter a brief description of your stream in **Stream description** to give other users a general idea of what's being discussed in your stream.
 The description can be seen under the stream name in the stream overview.

 The **Stream accessibility** option controls the privacy of your stream.
-The **Public** option makes your stream public and accessible to all users.
-On the other hand, only users you invite will be able to access stream with the **Private** option enabled.
+The **Anybody can join** option makes your stream public and accessible to all users.
+On the other hand, only users you invite will be able to access your private stream with the **People must be invited** option enabled.

 If your stream is public, you can choose to alert users about the new stream by clicking the **Announce stream** checkbox.